Install empiricaldist if we don't already have it

 Other Groups#

 As it turns out, the Low Birthweight Paradox doesn’t apply only to smokers and nonsmokers.
-The 2006 paper describe a similar effect for babies born at high altitude: they are lighter on average than babies born at low altitude, but if we select LBW babies, the mortality rate is lower for the ones born at high altitude.
+The 2006 paper describes a similar effect for babies born at high altitude: they are lighter on average than babies born at low altitude, but if we select LBW babies, the mortality rate is lower for the ones born at high altitude.

 And Yerushalmy reported another example.
 Babies of short mothers are lighter, on average, than babies of tall mothers.
 In his dataset, babies of short mothers were twice as likely to be LBW, but among LBW babies of short mothers, the mortality rate was 49% lower and the rate of birth defects was 34% lower.